Yekaterinburg

 And only in Yekaterinburg can the memory of two incompatible, absolutely contradictory things — a bloody murder and a bloody killer — coexist so vividly and tangibly.

 And amidst all this architectural and political eclecticism, the most contradictory politician in Russia, Boris Yeltsin, a native of Sverdlovsk, seems to mockingly look down from the skyscrapers.
-Fool and alcoholic; but where were all the other smart and sobers during those shameful 70 years?
+Fool boozer.
+But where the others, smart and sobers?

 Yekaterinburg is beautiful.
 It is where the Russian Empire ended, and it is also where modern Russia began.